pydantic/pydantic/docs/blog/pydantic-v2.md

 > Validate input data as a string, then call the `validate` function with that string, use the returned value
 > as the final result of validation.

 `ValidationSchema` is just an alias to [`pydantic_core.Schema`](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291) which is a type defining the schema for validation schemas.

 !!! note
     pydantic-core schema has full type definitions although since the type is recursive, mypy can't provide static type analysis, pyright however can.

-We can probably provide one or more helper functions to make `__pydantic_schema__` easier to generate.
+We can probably provide one or more helper functions to make `__pydantic_validation_schema__` easier to generate.

 ## Other Improvements :thumbsup: